Dileep7589/AtliQ-Hardware-Sales-Financial-Analysis/README.md

 Insights: Revenue increased from $87.5 million in 2019 to $598.9 million in 2021 (304.5% growth).

-Market Performance vs. Sales Targets Comparison
+**Market Performance vs. Sales Targets Comparison**

 Insights: Some markets exceeded their sales targets, while others fell short, providing insights for future strategies.

-Yearly Profit and Loss (P&L) Report
+**Yearly Profit and Loss (P&L) Report**

 Insights: Net Sales surged by 204.5% over three years, with efficient cost management maintaining a strong gross margin.

-Quarterly Profit and Loss (P&L) Comparison
+**Quarterly Profit and Loss (P&L) Comparison**

 Insights: Significant sales growth in 2021 with stable profit margins despite increased costs.

-Market-Specific Profit and Loss (P&L) Report
+**Market-Specific Profit and Loss (P&L) Report**

 Insights: Japan and New Zealand showed the highest profit margins, while Germany had lower margins.

-Quarterly Gross Margin Percentage (GM%) by Location
+**Quarterly Gross Margin Percentage (GM%) by Location**

 Insights: Variations in profit margins by region, aiding in performance assessments and strategic decisions.

 ## Overall Insights
-Customer Sales Performance: Notable growth in sales, especially in 2021 with a 304% increase.
+Customer Sales Performance:Notable growth in sales, especially in 2021 with a 304% increase.

 Top 10 Products: Continued strong performance of key products from 2020 to 2021.

 Market Performance vs. Target: Insights into market performance relative to sales goals.

 New Products in 2021: Successful introduction of new products with strong sales.

 Top 5 Countries in 2021: Identification of leading markets with robust sales figures.

 Top and Bottom 5 Products: Focus on both high-performing and underperforming products for strategic adjustments.

 Division Level Report: Impressive growth in the PC division, with substantial revenue increases.

 Profit and Loss Reports: Detailed assessment of financial health across various dimensions.

 Profit and Loss Reports by Markets: Insights into profitability across different regions, informing future strategies.

 Gross Margin % by Quarter: Understanding of regional performance changes, aiding in decision-making.

 This comprehensive overview serves as a foundation for further analysis and strategy formulation at Atliq Hardware.